Crataegus austromontana

 Crataegus austromontana, with common name Valley Head hawthorn, is a very rare species of hawthorn that is possibly extinct.
 It grows as a shrub or tree 4–5 m in height.

 Distribution

 Crataegus austromontana was found in Alabama and Tennessee.
 The last time that a herbarium specimen was collected was in 1916.
+Previously believed to be extinct during a 107 year period where no living plants were found.
+Crataegus austromontana was recently rediscovered in Paint Rock, AL and Northwest GA in 2023.